ctrlplusb/easy-peasy/README.md

 Creates a store powered by context, allowing you to expose state to specific parts of your React application.

 Using this approach over the global [createStore](#createstore) approach allows you to create multiple stores, encapsulating the specific state needs for various branches of your application.
-This introduces a higher degree of portability for your features an may be especially useful for larger scale applications, or when employing code splitting techniques.
+This introduces a higher degree of portability for your application's features and may be especially useful for larger scale applications, or when employing code splitting techniques.

 ```javascript
 const Counter = createContextStore({